MoonWalker440/Music-Megathread/README.md

 - [Spotify Downloader](https://github.com/WilliamSchack/Spotify-Downloader) - A program that downloads songs from spotify.

 - [OnTheSpot](https://github.com/justin025/onthespot) - A GUI music downloader for Apple Music, Bandcamp, Deezer, Spotify, Tidal, and Youtube.

+- [Melora](https://github.com/IcySnex/Melora) - Melora allows you to download all your music from any platform using custom plugins - just like the good old days of MP3 ripping, but with a modern twist.

+- [Beatport Downloader](https://github.com/unspok3n/beatportdl) - Beatport downloader (FLAC, AAC)

 ### ▷ Song Identification